ujamshed/ChatCompanion/README.md

 ## Installation
 [(Back to top)](#table-of-contents)

-To use this project, visit the chrome extension store below:
+You can visit the chrome extension store below:

 [ChatCompanion](https://chrome.google.com/webstore/detail/chat-companion/gbpihkmljcgdnfgjakblehabicfcfhjd)

+Note: The extension is not being actively maintained, and so it may stop working.